Power-Components/powergrid-doc/docs/get-started/install.md

 # Install

-This section covers PowerGrid Laravel Package installation.
+This section covers how to install PowerGrid Laravel in your Laravel Application.

 Here you will find: